HamzaYousVision/pot_quantization/README.md

 ## Requirements
-In order the run the experiments using the models pretrained on ImageNet, validation data need to be downloaded and placed in ```data/val```.
+In order the run the experiments using the models pre-trained on ImageNet, validation data need to be downloaded and placed in ```data/val```.
 Note that the data folder is created when you run the main script for the first time.

 The code expects that the dataset is organized in a particular hierarchy.
 Please refer to this repo  https://gist.github.com/antoinebrl/7d00d5cb6c95ef194c737392ef7e476a.

 ## Usage
-To run the experiments, you need to run the main.py scripts.
+To run the experiments, you need to run the main.py script.
 The default configuration will run the quantization on Swin transformer model pretrained on ImageNet, using the default POT configuration.

 ```
 python main.py
 ```

-To run the experiment by exclusing LayerNorm layer from quantization, please run:
+To run the experiment by excluding LayerNorm layer from quantization, please run:

 ```
 python main.py --exclude_MVN